NicoRouger/ArduStick/README.md

 My goal was to use the same PCB for both the Ardustick (Arcade bartop with 2.42 inch screen) and also for another use as portable homemade Arduboy FX clone (with pushbutton on PCB and 1.3 inch screen).

-# Step 0: Buy an Arduboy FX
+# Step 0: Buy an Arduboy FX - seriously!
 Big thanks to community, tool makers, game makers!

-Buy an official Arduboy! https://www.arduboy.com/shop It is fun and well made!
+Buy an official Arduboy! https://www.arduboy.com/shop

+It is fun and well made!
+I have the FX black edition and the whole family loves it!

-The arduboy FX with USB is also coming, please consider supporting Arduboy.
+The arduboy FX with USB-C is also coming, please consider supporting Arduboy.